 - 5.2.10 Known areas of flooding continue to be a national cause for consideration and areas prone to flooding can result in land being unsuitable for development as well as exacerbate flooding issues for existing developments due to increased water run-off.
-Using mapping information provided by the Environment Agency and information from the Council's own studies, the HELAA was able to have regard to any flooding issues which may relate to sites, and take account of this in the assessment for suitability. - 5.2.11 With regards to fluvial and coastal flooding the HELAA used the flood risk vulnerability and flood zone compatibility tables within the Technical Guidance to the National Planning Policy Framework (March 2012) to consider the potential impact of this type of flooding on a site's suitability.
-Table 1 of the Technical Guidance shows the different flood zones and acknowledges that land within flood zone 1 is suitable for all land uses.
+Using mapping information provided by the Environment Agency and information from the Council's own studies, the HELAA was able to have regard to any flooding issues which may relate to sites, and take account of this in the assessment for suitability. - 5.2.11 With regards to fluvial and coastal flooding, the HELAA used the flood risk vulnerability and flood zone compatibility tables within the PPG to consider the potential impact of this type of flooding on a site's suitability.
+The tables show the different flood zones and acknowledges that land within flood zone 1 is suitable for all land uses.
 Therefore sites located within flood zone 1 were not considered to be environmentally constrained by flooding. - 5.2.12 A more cautionary view was taken regarding sites within flood zones 2 and 3a.
 These zones within the Technical Guidance are considered to be acceptable to accommodate a certain amount and type of development providing a flood risk assessment accompanies the proposal.
-Therefore, during the HELAA assessments, sites that fell within flood zones 2 and 3a were considered to have an environmental constraint, but not 'unsuitable' as some development may be permissible subject to the application of the sequential and exception tests set out in the NPPF. - 5.2.13 Flood zone 3b constitutes a functional floodplain and only essential infrastructure or water compatible uses10 are permitted in these areas.
-As residential and employment uses (use class B) do not fall within either category, the HELAA has excluded sites from the assessment that are located wholly within flood zone 3b.
+Therefore, during the HELAA assessments, sites that fell within flood zones 2 and 3a were considered to have an environmental constraint, but not 'unsuitable' as some development may be permissible subject to the application of the sequential and exception tests set out in the NPPF. - 5.2.13 Flood zone 3b constitutes a functional floodplain and only essential infrastructure or water compatible uses are permitted in these areas.
+As residential and employment uses (use class B) do not fall within either category, the HELAA has excluded sites from the assessment that are located wholly within flood zone 3b which also includes washlands.
 Any site that lay partially within flood zone 3b were amended to discount the area in flood zone 3b.
 Such an approach ensured that the remainder of the site has potential to be considered suitable for development.